Roles and Responsibilities

 Student team leaders are responsible for the following:

 - Leading your teammates to success.
 Each team will select one student to serve as their team leader and represent their team in all communications with the Wharton Global Youth Program.
 Teams may also assign additional duties to the team leader (such as coordinating meeting times) however they wish.

 - Serving as a main point of contact for your team.
 All communications and notifications will be sent to you and the team advisor.

 - Fulfilling all the responsibilities of a regular team member, as listed below.

 TEAM MEMBERS (4-7 students, including the team leader)

-NEW: All team members must attend the same school.
+All team members must attend the same school.
 Students from different schools cannot compete on the same team.

 Student team members are responsible for the following:

 - Developing your team’s investment strategy with the potential client in mind.
 Your advisor serves as a guide for your team, but students are the competitors.